dnhrdt/whisper_client/cline_docs/activeContext.md

 # Active Development Context
-Version: 5.0
+Version: 5.4
-Timestamp: 2025-03-07 22:24 CET
+Timestamp: 2025-03-08 00:14 CET

 ## Document Purpose
 This file serves as the source of truth for current development state and recent changes.
 It is frequently updated to maintain accurate context.

 ## Most Recent Update
-- Fixed Audio Processing Queue Exception Handling [T151]
-  * Fixed critical bug in AudioProcessor._process_queue method
-  * Changed Queue.Empty to Empty in exception handling
-  * Added explicit import of Empty from queue module
+- Completed Documentation Updates for Alpha Release [T156]
+  * Updated README.md with proper WhisperLive attribution and alpha status
+  * Created CONTRIBUTING.md with guidelines for contributors
+  * Added CHANGELOG.md to track version changes
+  * Updated .gitignore to properly ignore /backup/ directory
-  * Updated version and timestamp in audio.py
+  * Updated config.json timestamp to reflect current state
-  * This fix addresses a high-priority issue identified during alpha testing
-  * The bug was preventing audio processing from working correctly
+  * Marked completed tasks in progress.md
+  * Verified configuration consistency (chunk_size and output_mode were already fixed)
+  * Created incremental log entries for changes

 ## Current Focus

 ### Alpha Release Preparation
-We have completed the preparation for the alpha release (Phase 2) by:
+We have created a comprehensive alpha release checklist to prepare for making the project public:

-1. Creating comprehensive alpha release notes documenting known issues and considerations
+1. Created alpha_release_notes.md documenting known issues and considerations ✓
-2. Updating configuration files for consistency
-3. Establishing testing focus areas and improvement roadmap
-4. Documenting testing procedures and issue reporting guidelines
+2. Created alpha_release_checklist.md with detailed preparation tasks ✓
+3. Developed a strategic approach for engaging with the WhisperLive team:
+   * Address previous issue with more specific information
+   * Prepare targeted questions about server behavior
+   * Demonstrate our value by showing our implementation
+   * Position ourselves as contributors rather than just users

-The project is now ready to enter Phase 2 (Alpha Testing) with a focus on real-world usage and feedback.
+The project is transitioning to Phase 2 (Alpha Testing) with a focus on real-world usage and feedback, but we first need to complete the alpha release checklist to ensure we present a professional, well-organized project.

 ### Strategic Development Decision
 After thorough analysis of the WebSocket test suite integration issues, we've made a strategic decision to prioritize application progress over test perfection.
 This decision is based on several key factors: